Christopher James Davis

-Christopher James Davis (1842 – 27 November 1870) was a British-Barbadian physician.
+Christopher James Davis (22 April 1840 – 27 November 1870) was a British-Barbadian physician.
 Educated in Europe, he volunteered to help sick and injured during the Franco-Prussian war in 1870, and died from smallpox.

 Childhood

-Davis was born in Bridgetown, Barbados, in a family of ten children.
+Davis was born in Bridgetown, Barbados, into a family of ten children.
 His family were Wesleyan Methodists.
 His father was British, his mother a Barbadian.
 "Of all my children," wrote his mother, "he seemed the most tender and considerate for me, and would weep himself to sleep if anything tired me."